rust-lang/book/src/ch03-05-control-flow.md

 #### Using `if` in a Binding

-The last detail you need to learn about `if` is that it’s an expression.
+The last detail you need to know about `if` is that it’s an expression.
 That means that we can use it on the right hand side of a `let` binding, for
 instance: